sparticle999/SpaceCompany/README.md

 ### v0.5.0
 ##### Features
-- Added Screen Notifications Graphics Option
+- Screen Notifications Graphics Option
+- Rocket Wonder
+- Antimatter Wonder

 ##### Small Changes
-- Added individual buttons to turn off Plasma and Meteorite Machines
+- individual buttons to turn off Plasma and Meteorite Machines
-- Added a turn-off switch for all energy producers/consumers
+- a turn-off switch for all energy producers/consumers
-- Added alternative scientific formatting
+- alternative scientific formatting
+- Made it clear that Dyson Sections Costs reset when used

 ##### Bug Fixes
 - Fixed Bug with Solar System Sidebar